 Bitdefender Antivirus Free Edition supports Windows 7 (with Service Pack 1), Windows 8/8.1 and Windows 10.

 Bitdefender Antivirus Free Edition: Antivirus protection

 Bitdefender Antivirus Free Edition's protection scans for known malware, looks for potentially dangerous behavior such as malicious encrypting of key files, and uploads suspicious files to Bitdefender's servers for analysis.
 Malware-definition updates are dispersed to 500 million users worldwide several times daily.

 There's little in the way of adjustment and customization.
 Forget about toggling major features on or off or choosing what the program scans for.
 Everything is automatic, except the scanning of USB flash drives when they're plugged in — you have to manually right-click the drive in Windows Explorer or drag-and-drop its contents onto the main Bitdefender interface.

 In recent evaluations conducted by independent malware-testing labs, Bitdefender did very well, although it showed a tendency to make false warnings.

-Windows Defender was in the middle of the pack, consistently detecting either 100% or 99.9% of known malware, but missing the mark with zero-day malware six times over 26 months.
-Bringing up the rear were Avast and AVG, which use the same malware engine and missed a good deal of zero-day malware 10 times over the 26 months.
+Windows Defender was in the middle of the pack, consistently detecting either 100% or 99.9% of known malware, but missing the mark with zero-day malware seven times over 28 months.

 In Austrian lab AV-Comparatives' February-May 2019 series of tests, Bitdefender's defenses were nearly perfect, stopping an average of 99.9% of online malware and racking up just two false positives.
 Kaspersky was indeed perfect, with a 100% detection average and zero false positives.